 1. Shift the focus to the later part of the Gospel, when Jesus calls forth Lazarus.
 Lazarus comes forth, bound hand and foot.
 Jesus commands those present to untie him and let him go free.
-Invite the children to discuss with their sponsors (and parents):
+Invite the children to discuss the following questions with their sponsors and parents: